johnsonchmatc/madisoncollege_ruby_on_rails/syllabus.md

 **Instructor Responsibilities:** As your instructor, I commit to communicating openly and frequently with you about this class.
 I will maintain a professional, safe learning environment adhering to the policies of the college.
 You can expect a reply to communication, be it via e-mail, voicemail or in person, within 24-48 business hours.

 **Socrative:** At the end of every class I'll have you fill out an exit ticket.
 The exit ticket is un-graded and my way of taking attendance along with accessing your understanding of the material from the day.
-You can login to the site at [http://beta.socrative.com](http://beta.socrative.com) using the room code of "d2cf0208"
+You can login to the site at [http://beta.socrative.com](http://beta.socrative.com) using the room code of "johnsonchmatc"

 **Blackboard:** A Blackboard course site has been created for this class.
 You can access this course by logging in to the following page:  [https://blackboard.madisoncollege.edu/](https://blackboard.madisoncollege.edu/)